rekalogika/rekalogika-docs/docs/analytics/00-intro.md

 sophisticated but probably good enough for many use cases.

 Sometimes things can be more challenging legally and politically, rather than technically.
-This framework does not send data to the cloud, so it complies with the 'no-cloud' policy if you happen to be bound by it.
+This framework does not require you to send data to the cloud, so it complies with the 'no-cloud' policy if you happen to be bound by it.

 Architecturally sensible if the result of the analytical query will be used as an input of a business process in the same application, as opposed to being used